Q1hub/qMINT-qUSD/README.md

 ## Why qMINT on Qubic?
-- Feeless & instant → no gas anxiety
+- Feeless to send and recieve & instant → no gas anxiety
 - Native QUBIC collateral → perfect for everyone
 - True capital efficiency → be long QUBIC + hold USD at the same time
 - Foundation for future DeFi → qUSD becomes the base USD pair on Qubic